-We seek 2 to 4 new attorneys with less than 5 years of practice experience for each class, although we are willing to waive this restriction for the right candidate.
+We seek new attorneys with less than 5 years of practice experience for each class, although we are willing to waive this restriction for the right candidate.
 RIPL participants will:

 - Provide substantial pro bono and modest means services to low- and moderate-income Montanans and tribal members

 - Form their own independent solo or small firm law practice that operates directly in a rural community or offers remote rural services.

 Business Boot Camp.
 The participants' first CLE sessions include an intensive three-day program on: rural practice in Montana; access to justice considerations; ;entity selection and formation; law practice management; legal services delivery options; business planning; marketing; and financing; and technology and resources.
 On the final day, participants are prepared to file the paperwork and establish their law practice.

 Continuing Legal Education.
 Fellows have access to continuing legal education (“CLE”) sessions focused on substantive areas of law, practical skills, and lawyer well-being, as well as a Pro Bono Membership access to free CLE from the Practicing Law Institute.

 MLSA Pro Bono Residency.
 Through the Pro Bono Residency, Fellows gain invaluable skills and experience in delivering legal services, including limited scope representation; client communication; client representation; court appearances; file management and case documentation; and practical experience in substantive areas of law.

 Practice Resources and Office Space.
 Fellows have access to practice resources including: free or discounted case management software; form briefs and example pleadings; and legal research materials.
 Fellows also have access to office space to meet with clients referred through MLSA at our offices in Missoula, Helena, and Billings.

 Client Referral Services.
 Fellows have free participation in the Modest Means Program and the Montana Lawyer Referral & Information Service that connect prospective clients in need of low-cost legal services with Fellows.